LAST UPDATED: February 11, 2020

 Access To My Personal Information

-If you have created an account to access any of our customer portals, you may modify the personal information that you have submitted by logging into your account and updating your information.
+If you have created an account to access any of our customer and vendor/supplier portals, you may modify the personal information that you have submitted by logging into your account and updating your information.
 Please note that copies of information that you have updated, modified or deleted may remain viewable in cached and archived pages of the Services for a period of time.

 If you are a resident of the European Union, please see the Information for EU Individuals section above for additional information on accessing your information and other legal rights available to you under European Union law.